What is a Mommy Makeover?

-“Mommy makeover” usually refers to procedures that combine breast reshaping and body contouring.
-Breast are reshaped by either making them larger and lifting them or, on other occasions, by reducing their size.
-Body contouring procedures will depend on the amount of skin flaccidity, stretch marks, the loss of abdominal wall tone, and on the localized areas of fatty accumulation that remain despite weight loss and exercise.
-These can consist of skin removal such as a tummy tuck or abdominoplasty, liposuction, or a combination of both.
-If women are healthy, procedures that address these concerns can safely be done simultaneously allowing for just one recovery period.
+Body contouring procedures such as liposuction and a tummy tuck will depend on the amount of skin flaccidity, stretch marks, the loss of abdominal wall tone, and on the localized areas of fatty accumulation that remain despite weight loss and exercise.
+If women are healthy, procedures that address these concerns can safely be done simultaneously, allowing for just one recovery period and a complete transformation, which is what we refer to as a mommy makeover.

 Envision a beach ball.
 Now a balloon.
 Fill both up with air until they almost pop, then slowly remove air.
 The balloon will remain tight throughout most of this deflation.
 The beach ball will soon look wrinkly and lose its round shape.
 The reason behind these difference relies on the properties of elasticity.
 You have probably already caught on to the analogy that the balloon is a young woman and a beach ball is an older woman.